StinCodes/TDD.Milestone/README.md

 - `weight: number`: the weight of the fruit (random number between 1 and 10)
 - `eat: () => string`: a function that returns `"You ate a [fruit name]!"` when called
 - `throwAway: () => string`: a function that returns `"You threw away a [fruit name]!"` when called

+The returned objects can be regular objects or instances of a `Fruit` class that you define.

 ```js
 const fruits = fruitBasket(["pear", "apple", "banana"]); /* => [